countable-web/open-source-corporation/sales/PROPOSALS.md

 1. Think of any possible reason your proposal might not be accepted.
 This is hard, but important.
 Ask a question for each uncertainty to determine if it's likely, or not.
 1. Ask questions to clarify any scoring criteria so you're 100% clear what they each mean.
 1. Ask questions to help you understand what the evaluators are looking for.
+1. If the project solves a real problem, there should be an existing (partial, bad) solution.
+Ask "How are you currently getting by without this solution?
+What process will we be replacing?".

 ### Research